particle-iot/docs/src/content/hardware/power/power-module-datasheet.md

 ## Overview

-The Particle power module is a small castellated module intended to be reflow soldered to your M.2 SoM base board.
-It contains:
+The Particle power module is a small module that contains:

 - 5V to 17VDC input
 - 3.3V regulated output for MCU (2A)
 - 3.6V - 3.9V output for cellular modem (2A)
 - bq24195 PMIC (power management and charge controller)
 - MAX17043 fuel gauge (LiPo battery charge sensor)

+It can either be:

+- A castellated module intended to be reflow soldered to your M.2 SoM base board
+- A module with male pins on the bottom that can be plugged into a socket on your M.2 SoM base board

 ## Block diagram